Constructing Witnesses for Lower Bounds on Behavioural Distances: Introduction

-The line of work focussing on proofs of apartness for state-based systems was (re)started by Geuvers and Jacobs~\cite{DBLP:journals/lmcs/GeuversJ21}, with further work on the relation to distinguishing formulas in~\cite{DBLP:conf/birthday/Geuvers22}.
-The authors of the current work have given a proof system for an apartness notion dual to coalgebraic behavioural equivalence~\cite{DBLP:conf/cmcs/TurkenburgBKR24}.
+\subparagraph{Contributions} Summarising the contributions of the paper: \begin{itemize} \item We define an inductive derivation system for lower bounds on behavioural distances in labelled Markov chains (\cref{sec:proofsys}) \item We show the soundness and approximate completeness of the system with respect to the behavioural distance (\cref{sec:sound,sec:appcomp}) \item We show a constructive correspondence between proofs in our system and formulas of a modal logic (\cref{sec:logic,sec:ftop}) \end{itemize} We illustrate all of the above with examples, including a system with an infinite state space which was not covered by this modal logic (\cref{ex:randwalk}).

-On the algorithmic side, the efficient computation and minimality of distinguishing formulas for LTSs and branching bisimulation has recently been investigated by Martens and Groote~\cite{DBLP:conf/concur/0001G23,DBLP:conf/birthday/0001G24}.
-K\"onig, Mika-Michalski and Schr\"oder use coalgebraic techniques to develop algorithms for computing strategies in bisimulation games and transforming these into distinguishing formulas~\cite{DBLP:conf/cmcs/0001MS20}.
-Wi{\ss}mann, Milius and Schr\"oder give a coalgebraic algorithm related to the technique of partition refinement which constructs modal formulas characterising behavioural equivalence classes~\cite{DBLP:journals/lmcs/WissmannMS22}.
+\subparagraph{Related Work} The line of work focussing on proofs of apartness for state-based systems was (re)started by Geuvers and Jacobs~\cite{DBLP:journals/lmcs/GeuversJ21}, with further work on the relation to distinguishing formulas in~\cite{DBLP:conf/birthday/Geuvers22}.
+A proof system for an apartness notion dual to coalgebraic behavioural equivalence has been given in~\cite{DBLP:conf/cmcs/TurkenburgBKR24}.\ruben{anonymised} The current paper builds directly on these works.

-The coinductive proof principle in the context of behavioural distances has been explored coalgebraically in, e.g.,~\cite{DBLP:journals/acta/BonchiPPR17,DBLP:journals/lmcs/BaldanBKK18,DBLP:journals/mscs/Bonchi0P23}.
+The coinductive proof principle in the context of behavioural distances has been explored coalgebraically in, e.g.,~\cite{DBLP:journals/entcs/Rutten98,DBLP:journals/acta/BonchiPPR17,DBLP:journals/lmcs/BaldanBKK18,DBLP:journals/mscs/Bonchi0P23}.
 In the greatest fixed point characterisation, the ordering is reversed compared to the definition we use in the rest of this work.
 Coinduction thus leads to upper bounds on distances under our definition.
 An approach focussed on bounding greatest fixed points from above (but which dually bounds least fixed points from below as we will do) has more recently been given in~\cite{DBLP:journals/lmcs/BaldanEKP23}, as discussed above.
 There is however no construction given of formulas demonstrating proved bounds.